 The Bonds mature on the date and in the principal amount and bear interest at the annual rate shown on the cover page hereof.
 Such interest is computed on the basis of a 360-day year and twelve 30-day months, and is payable semiannually on each February 1 and August 1 to maturity or prior redemption, commencing February 1, 2008.
 If principal or interest is due on a date on which commercial banks are not open for business, then payment will be made on the first day thereafter when such banks are open for business.
-The Bonds will not be subject to redemption prior to their stated maturity dates.
+The Bonds are subject to redemption at the option of the State on the terms and conditions stated in the section hereof entitled "Redemption and Prepayment."

 The Bonds are issued in book entry form and in denominations of \$5,000 or multiples thereof of a single maturity.
-The Bonds will be issued initially registered in the name of Cede & Co., nominee of The Depository Trust Company, New York, New York, which will act as securities depository for the
+The Bonds will be issued initially registered in the name of Cede & Co., nominee of The Depository Trust Company, New York, New York, which will act as securities depository for the Bonds.

-Bonds.
 Accordingly, printed Bonds will not be available to purchasers of the Bonds.
 For a description of the book entry system pursuant to which the Bonds will be issued see the section hereof entitled "Book Entry System."